A More Usable Dashboard

 Through the discovery phase it was quite obvious some of the changes that needed to take place.

 - The data on the dashboards needs to update more than once a day.
+The page is barely usable if users are viewing data that is a day old.

 - Better stats, not that the current ones were bad, but elements such as "Ramp Stats" would increase usability.It would also increase transparency and let users know how they were performing against their expectations.